Xi'an Stele: Discovery

-The stele is thought to have been buried in 845, during a campaign of anti-Buddhist persecution, which also affected these Christians.
+The stele is thought to have been buried in 845, during the Huichang persecution, which also affected Christians.

-The stele was unearthed in the late Ming dynasty (between 1623 and 1625) beside Chongren Temple (崇仁寺) outside of Xi'an.
+The stele was unearthed in the late Ming dynasty (between 1621 and 1625) beside Chongren Temple (崇仁寺) outside of Xi'an.

-According to the account by the Jesuit Alvaro Semedo, the workers who found the stele immediately reported the find to the governor, who soon visited the monument, and had it installed on a pedestal, under a protective roof, requesting the nearby Buddhist monastery to care for it.
+According to the account by the Jesuit Alvaro Semedo, the workers who found the stele immediately reported the find to the governor, who soon visited the monument, and had it installed on a pedestal under a protective roof, requesting the nearby Buddhist monastery to care for it.

 The newly discovered stele attracted attention of local intellectuals.
 It was Zhang Gengyou (Wade-Giles: Chang Keng-yu) who first identified the text as Christian in content.
 Zhang, who had been aware of Christianity through Matteo Ricci, and who himself may have been Christian, sent a copy of the stele's Chinese text to his Christian friend, Leon Li Zhizao in Hangzhou, who in his turn published the text and told the locally based Jesuits about it.

 Alvaro Semedo was the first European to visit the stele (some time between 1625 and 1628).
 Nicolas Trigault's Latin translation of the monument's inscription soon made its way in Europe, and was apparently first published in a French translation, in 1628.
 Portuguese and Italian translations, and a Latin re-translation, were soon published as well.
 Semedo's account of the monument's discovery was published in 1641, in his Imperio de la China.

 Early Jesuits attempted to claim that the stele was erected by a historical community of Roman Catholics in China, called Nestorianism a heresy, and claimed that it was Catholics who first brought Christianity to China.
-But later historians and writers admitted that it was indeed from the Church of the East and not Roman Catholic.
+But later historians and writers admitted that it was indeed from the Church of the East and not the Roman Catholic Church.